The Faithful Scientist: Experiences of Anti-Religious Bias in Scientific Training

 Book author Christopher P. Scheitle

 Overall, the book does a great job outlining practical issues that religious graduate students face on campus and showing that even seemingly theoretical questions about religion are informed by identities, communities, and day-to-day experiences.
-It also provides a great overview of other research on the subject and makes a strong case for the importance of religion in experience of graduate students and in administration of graduate programs.
+It also provides a great overview of other research on the subject and makes a strong case for the importance of religion in the experience of graduate students and in administration of graduate programs.

 The book provides valuable insights on the population studied through interviews and quantitative data.
 In the final section of the book the author implies that tensions between science and religion emerges primarily due to an academic culture in the sciences that is hostile to religion and that changing this culture is the main way to resolve these tensions.
 Yet, since the book mostly focuses on the experiences of one side, that of religious students, it is hard to build an objective and comprehensive picture of how the tensions between religion and science on campus arose and continue to persist.
 While this emphasis makes sense given the scope of the author's research, one could argue that converting this research into policies would require a more holistic view that would give more voice to non-religious scholars and students

 From the perspective of the goals of the Boniuk Institute, the importance of this book stems from the fact that it explores subtle ways in which religious discrimination works within science programs in prestigious universities and suggests some ways of decreasing the pressure on religious students, hopefully leading to better academic performance and better mental health.
-It makes a strong argument for the importance of religious tolerance in academia by pointing out the potential that religious people have in advancing sciences as long as the universities are willing to create environments welcoming for religious students and faculty.
+It makes a strong argument for the importance of religious tolerance in academia by pointing out the potential that religious people have in advancing sciences as long as universities are willing to create environments welcoming for religious students and faculty.

 Body